 California has miles and miles of coastline along the Pacific Ocean.
 It’s known for its surfing conditions, celebrity population, luxury, grandeur, and weather, among some of its best and most well-known characteristics.

-California should be added to your bucket list of places to visit.
+California is popular for surfing, movie stars, beaches as well as many other things.
+It is a state that should be added to your bucket list of places to visit.

-Surfing may be one of the most popular water sports in the state but there are excellent snorkeling opportunities to take advantage of as well.
+Surfing may be one of the most popular water sports in but there are excellent snorkeling opportunities to take advantage of as well.

 You’re bound to find the perfect place to snorkel just offshore, making it super easy and accessible.